slavfox/godot_pid_controller/README.md

 ## Development and building

-(Building on non-Linux platforms is probably broken)
+(Building on non-Linux platforms is probably broken, pull requests welcome)

 Make your changes to the source (in [src/](https://github.com/slavfox/godot_pid_controller/tree/master/src/)), and then run
 ```